grammyjs/website/site/docs/guide/context.md

 ## Context Flavors

 Context flavors are a way to tell TypeScript about new properties on your context object.
-These new properties can be shipped in plugins or other modules and then installed on your bot.
+These new properties can be shipped in plugins or other modules and installed on your bot.

-Context flavors are also able to transform the types of existing properties using automatic procedures which are defined by plugins.
+Context flavors can also transform the types of existing properties using automatic procedures defined by plugins.

 ### Additive Context Flavors

 As implied above, there are two different kinds of context flavors.
-The basic one is called _additive context flavor_, and whenever we talk about context flavoring, we just mean this basic form.
+The basic one is called _additive context flavor_; whenever we talk about context flavoring, we just mean this basic form.
 Let's look at how it works.

 As an example, when you have [session data](../plugins/session.md), you must register `ctx.session` on the context type.